SeyoungKimLab/Ornaments/README.md

 cd build
 ```

 Finally, we will build the executable using cmake.
-You will also need autoconf installed.
-If you do not have cmake or autoconf installed, you can get it on Mac by running
+You will also need autoconf and HDF5 C library installed.
+If you do not have them installed, you can get them on Mac by using [Homebrew](https://brew.sh/) and running

 ```
 brew install cmake
 brew install autoconf
+brew install hdf5
 ```

-Alternatively, if you are using a Linux machine, you can install it using
+On a Linux machine, you can install them using

 ```
 sudo apt-get install cmake
 sudo apt-get install autoconf
+sudo apt-get install libhdf5-dev
 ```

 Then, run